Pipetto-crypto/Chroot-Docs/box-wine/box and wine.md

 Type the command 'source /etc/profile' to make the changes effective in the current session.
 Now it should be possible to run stuffs like winetricks without binfmt_misc.

+# WINETRICKS

+Move the executable you find here into /use/bin and give it executable permission:

+sudo mv pathtowinetricks/winetricks /usr/bin
+sudo chmod +x /usr/bin/winetricks

+When you want to execute winetricks, run the following command 'win32 box64 winetricks'

 # CREDITS